clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

 ```
 The `button` can be also integrated as a {{< docref "/components/binary_sensor/lvgl" "Binary Sensor" >}} or as a {{< docref "/components/switch/lvgl" "Switch" >}} component.

-See [lvgl-cookbook-binent](#lvgl-cookbook-binent) for an example which demonstrates how to use a checkable button to act on a Home Assistant service.
+See [Remote light button](#lvgl-cookbook-binent) for an example which demonstrates how to use a checkable button to act on a Home Assistant service.

 {{< anchor "lvgl-widget-buttonmatrix" >}}